ikanurfitriani/Diabetes-Prediction/README.md

 - `app.py`: The main Streamlit application script.
 - `diabetes_model.pkl`: The trained machine learning model used for prediction.
 - `scaler.pkl`: The scaler used to normalize the input features.
-- `Diabetes_Prediction.ipynb`: A Jupyter Notebook used for model training and evaluation.
+- `Diabetes_Prediction-Ika_Nurfitriani.ipynb`: A Jupyter Notebook used for model training and evaluation.

 ## Installation
 To run this application, you'll need to have Python installed along with the necessary libraries.
 Ensure you have the following libraries installed: